GarretGallo/GarretGallo/README.md

 ### :construction_worker: **`Digital Data Craftsman`**
 `Data Engineering` | `Analytics and Visualization` | `Cloud Engineering`

+As a data and analytics engineer, I design scalable data infrastructures by transforming raw and unstructured data into optimized pipelines, warehouses, and analytics-ready models.

+I’ve built end-to-end pipelines with Python and SQL, orchestrated workflows with Apache Airflow, and implemented distributed streaming and transformations with Apache Kafka and Spark.
+I’ve also designed scalable storage solutions across PostgreSQL, MongoDB, DynamoDB, S3, and Redshift, and deliver business-ready insights through Power BI.

-As a data and analytics engineer I design scalable data systems, transforming unstructured data into optimized pipelines, warehouses, and analytics-ready models.
-By leveraging cloud technologies such as AWS, I am able to deliver scalable, production-ready data solutions that enhance performance, reliability, and maintainability.
-All of the projects I have undertaken have a singular goal in mind – building ETL systems to ensure data quality and proper data infrastructure, as well as empowering people to make better decisions.
+All of the projects I have undertaken have a singular goal in mind – building ETL systems to ensure data quality and proper data infrastructure, as well as empowering people to make better data-driven decisions.

 #